forestgrape/coronavirus/index.md

         - In the case of MERS-like the wild animals positive are bats and hedgehogs.
     * insects often nourish from feces and thus the life cycle of SARS-like could be closed.
 Horseshoe bats in turn have feces-nourishing beetles on their menu, which would explain their infections.
     * SARS-like have some well preserved genetic sequence, which is only found in insects and insect viruses
 5. Insectivores mammals could be intermediate hosts for the transmissions to humans.
 SARS-like infected mammals often have a respiratory disease and transmission can occur airborne from then on.
+Civets likely have been intermediate hosts responsible for some jumps to humans.

 ## Infection Tropism and Disease Patterns
-**[in work]**<br>
+**[in work]**

 ### Abstract Disease Patterns
 Coronaviruses can cause infections at different locations and thus induce different diseases:
 * The human endemic coronaviruses (OC43, HKU1, NL63 and E229) cause mainly upper respiratory tract infections.